Overview

 The name “Silver Strand” reflects the way the sand shimmers in the sunlight, a quality that has drawn locals and visitors for decades.
 The surrounding area has a long tradition of holiday‑making; Wolohan’s Silver Strand Caravan Park has welcomed touring and motor caravans for over seventy years, while the neighbouring Silver Strand Caravan Park has been a popular camping site for a similar span.
 Both parks sit on a 22‑acre all‑grass site that provides sweeping coastal views, and they have become an integral part of the beach’s story, acting as the primary gateways for visitors.

-The beach itself is ideal for a relaxed swim – the inlet is protected by rocky headlands, keeping the water gentle for most of the summer season.
+- Swimming and paddling – The inlet is protected by rocky headlands, keeping the water gentle for most of the summer season.
 While the beach does not hold a Blue Flag, it is still considered safe for swimming when proper caution is exercised.
-The Irish government’s water‑safety guidelines are a useful read before you dive in: Summer water safety tips.

 Practical Information